REDbela-Trex/TopWindow/README.md

 TopWindow uses the Windows API through the `pywin32` library to modify window positioning properties.
 When a window is set to "always on top," the application sets the window's position to `HWND_TOPMOST`, which instructs Windows to keep that window above all others.

 On exit or when restoring windows, the application sets the window position to `HWND_NOTOPMOST`, returning it to normal stacking behavior.

+Selected window titles are stored in a JSON file for persistence between sessions.

+## GUI Version

+The GUI version provides a modern, intuitive interface with the following features:
+- Visual representation of windows with icons
+- Single-click to toggle windows on top
+- Right-click to minimize windows
+- System tray integration
+- Drag and drop positioning
+- Automatic edge snapping
+- Window persistence between sessions

 ## Building Executable